Blendify/blender-manual/blender_docs/manual/data_system/data_blocks.rst

 Some common characteristics:

-- They're the primary contents of the blend-file.
+- They are the primary contents of the blend-file.
 - They can link to each other, for reuse and instancing.
   (child/parent, object/object-data, with modifiers and constraints too).
 - Their names are unique.